TasCL/ggdmc/README.md

 # DMC with Graphic Grammar, Parallel Computing and C++ Capabilities

 ggdmc implements hierarchical Bayesian model of evidence accumulation model (EAM).
-This release includes drift-diffusion model (Ratcliff, 1978) and LBA model (Brown & Heathcote, 2008) (not completed).
-This former replements Voss, Rothermund, and Voss's (2004) equations and their fast-dm 30.2 C functions as C++ functions.
+This release includes drift-diffusion model (Ratcliff, 1978).
+This DDM implements Voss, Rothermund, and Voss's (2004) equations based on their fast-dm 30.2 C functions as C++ functions.

 ggdmc is derived from Andrew Heathcote's Dynamiuc Model of Choice (DMC), which has also implemented numerous other EAMs.
 Similar to DMC, ggdmc uses differential evolution Markov Chain Monte Carlo sampler to search optimal theta and phi that maximise posterior likelihood.
 See NEWS for new features

-Version 0.1.3.4 New features:
-  First relase to CRAN

 ## Quick Getting Started
 Below shows a simple example extract from Andrew Heathcote's DMC workshop materials.
-For further details, please register for his workshop.
-Next one will be in November in Boston, U.S.A.
+For further details,

 ```
 require(ggdmc)